Beer Drinkers of the Year Award

 Yorkshires Perfect Pint series

 You should be short of nothing at the bar, with huge choice of local & special stock awaiting.
 A wide choice of beers, wines, gins & top shelf spirits.
-As well quality & strong tea & coffee, Hot Choc & even Bovril.
+As well as quality & strong tea & cafetiere coffee, Hot Choc & even Bovril.
 House made pickled eggs & Green teas.

 Theakstons Old Peculier from the wood.
 The epitome of great British brewing.
 Here on tap.